 Octium is exposed to risks outlined in section C below.
 The most significant risks are market and lapse risk.
 Octium has established a robust risk management and internal control system to monitor and manage these risks.
 Although these risks may impact on future profitability, they do not have a significant impact on our ability to meet payments to clients.
-Policyholder investments are managed on a unit-linked basis where we ensure we are always able to meet policyholder withdrawal requests.
-The low risk nature of our business means that our Solvency Ratio remains resilient to changes in the business.
+Policyholder investments are managed on a unit-linked basis where the Company ensures that they are always able to meet policyholder withdrawal requests.
+The low risk nature of our business means that the Compans' Solvency Ratio remains resilient to changes in the business.
 There have been no material changes in Octium's risk exposures during the year.